dataprojectspks/R-projet-2-/README.md

 Key Skills: Used mean , mediam , mode to classify the data.
 Created summaries min,max,avg, city wise spend of the data.
 Created multiple graphs.
-Created a user defined function to for repayment analysis of the data.
+Created a user defined function for repayment analysis of the data.